 (2) Beginning December 31, 1998, through December 31, 2017:

-(a) The clerk of a city or village with a retirement plan established pursuant to this section and section 401(a) of the Internal Revenue Code shall file with the Public Employees Retirement Board an annual report on such plan and shall submit copies of such report to the Auditor of Public Accounts.
+(a) The city clerk or village clerk of a city or village with a retirement plan established pursuant to this section and section 401(a) of the Internal Revenue Code shall file with the Public Employees Retirement Board an annual report on such plan and shall submit copies of such report to the Auditor of Public Accounts.
 The Auditor of Public Accounts may prepare a review of such report pursuant to section 84-304.02 but is not required to do so.
 The annual report shall be in a form prescribed by the Public Employees Retirement Board and shall contain the following information for each such retirement plan:

 (i) The number of persons participating in the retirement plan;